For Farmers, Growers, and Producers: Selling to the Hub

 What requirements do I need to meet to sell to the Hub?

-• Is my business too small?
+Is my business too small?
 Too large?
 No business is too large or too small!
-We work with backyard market gardeners and home-scale picklers as well as larger, established local growers and value-added producers.
+We work with small, owner-operator farms and kitchens as well as larger, established local growers and value-added producers.

-• How local is local?
-The Hub supports producers in the following counties in Northeast Ohio: Ashland, Cuyahoga, Erie, Huron, Lorain, Medina, and Wayne.
-While the Hub prioritizes products sourced from these counties, food produced outside of these geographic regions will be considered on a case-by-case basis, taking into account product availability more locally and customer demand.
+How local is local?
+The Hub works with producers in the following counties in Northeast Ohio: Ashland, Athens, Cuyahoga, Erie, Franklin, Huron, Lorain, Lucas, Medina, Sandusky, and Wayne.
+While the Hub prioritizes products sourced from these counties, food produced outside of these geographic regions will be considered for distribution on a case-by-case basis.